Depression in Menopause: How to Distinguish from 'Regular' Depression

 Menopause marks a significant transition in a woman's life, often accompanied by a myriad of physical and emotional changes.
 Among these changes, depression can manifest in unique ways, differing from what might be considered "regular" depression experienced at other life stages.
 Understanding the distinctions is crucial for effective support and treatment.

 In addition, societal attitudes and perceptions of menopause can influence how women experience depression during this time.
-Despite growing awareness, menopause is still often stigmatized or trivialized, leading women to feel isolated or invalidated in their experiences.
+Despite growing awareness, menopause is still often stigmatised or trivialised, leading women to feel isolated or invalidated in their experiences.
 Women often experience huge variation in primary care, knowledge and support for menopause symptoms and treatment.
 The societal backdrop can exacerbate feelings of sadness and exacerbate symptoms of depression, making it crucial to address not only the biological aspects but also the psychosocial factors influencing mental health during menopause.

 Treatment approaches for menopausal depression may also diverge from those for regular depression.
 Medically, while traditional antidepressants can be effective, hormone replacement therapy (HRT) or other hormonal interventions may be considered to address the underlying hormonal imbalances contributing to depressive symptoms.
 Additionally, lifestyle modifications such as regular exercise, stress management techniques, and dietary adjustments tailored to support hormonal balance can complement pharmacological interventions.
 Treatments such as Tung’s acupuncture offers an effective, alternative approach for relief of symptoms.

-If you would like some support around the menopause journey itself or depression due to menopause, get in touch here
+If you would like some support around the menopause journey itself or depression due to menopause, get in touch here.

 Share this post: